7 Targeted Countries React To Trump's Ban On Immigration

 Expressing its "grave concern" about the policy, the group said that refugees "have been adversely and unjustly affected" — and it added that the policy also plays into the hands of extremist groups that have accused the U.S. of waging war on Muslims.

 The ban on people traveling from Iraq, Iran, Syria, Yemen, Sudan, Libya and Somalia is slated to last for 90 days.
-In addition, new refugee admissions are suspended for 120 days.
+In addition, new refugee admissions are suspended for 120 days and Syrian refugees are banned indefinitely.

 Here's a rundown of reactions from countries that now find themselves on an undesirable U.S. list: